... numbered copies ... 1.2,3, ...

 The QVMAG has now brought online most (but not all) of their database holdings of these convict photographs, with a revised catalogue entry for Nutt (below).
 The first cataloguing of these photographs by the QVM was in 1958, evidenced by the stamp on versos, and the second database dates from 1985.
-A new database collation needs to be performed, going back to the original cartes and glass negatives to include the PARCHMENT criminal records with cartes attached, mentioned by Nevin's curator for the 1977 QVMAG exhibition, John McPhee, in correspondence with the Specialist Librarian G.T.
+A new database collation needs to be performed, going back to the original cartes and glass negatives to include the criminal records sheets with cartes attached, mentioned by Nevin's curator for the 1977 QVMAG exhibition, John McPhee, in correspondence with the Specialist Librarian G.T.
 Stilwell.
 Full color online images would also be appreciated; the current practice of displaying only the b & w version is now a passe precaution.

 Purely because of one idle comment by Chris Long that forced and foisted onto the Commandant A.H.
 Boyd an association as the photographer of these "convict portraits" (i.e. police mugshots), the former employee at the QVMAG and now an historian at the Tasmanian Museum and Art Gallery, Elspeth Wishart, has pushed onto the public the Boyd misattribution, both at the TMAG and per this entry online at the QVMAG website.
 A.H.
 Boyd has no entry in the mammoth publication, Dictionary of Australian Artists to 1870 (ed.
 Joan Kerr 1992), while Nevin does, complete with attribution as the photographer of these convict images (p.568), yet Boyd has an entry as THE photographer of these prisoner cartes in the DAA online version, probably because Wishart and Clark were actively involved as the contributors who authored the fatuously illogical comment -"not surprising given his job as penal officer".